kosukach/markov-chain/README.md

-# markov-elear
+# markov-chain

 A Clojure app that utilizes markov chains to generate text, by analysing a givent text document.
 Adapted to interpret German, English and Bulgarian.

-This project was heavily influenced by this guide: https://howistart.org/posts/clojure/1/index.html
+This project was heavily influenced by the following guide: https://howistart.org/posts/clojure/1/index.html.

 ## License